 When I first started saving money, I put it in an account with a local credit union.
-While credit unions generally have higher interest rates than banks, to my dismay my credit union’s rates still weren’t very high.
-One day I found out that online banks were a thing.
-They offered much higher interest rates on savings, so I switched.
-I haven't looked back since.
+While credit unions generally pay higher interest rates than banks, to my dismay, the ones at mine still weren’t very high.
+One day I found out about the existence of online banks, which frequently offer higher interest rates on savings while letting you do all your banking online.
+I switched, and I haven't looked back since.

 Investigate What Interest Rates You Can Earn

-If you’re wondering whether you can earn more on your savings, the first thing to do is investigate your options.
-Locally, you’ll probably do better at a credit union than a bank, but some banks do offer special accounts with higher interest rates.
-You can usually research rates by visiting each bank’s or credit union’s website, but if that fails, you can always give them a call.
+If you’re wondering whether you can earn more on your savings, the first thing to do is to investigate your options.
+Locally, you might do better at a credit union than a bank, but some banks do offer special accounts with higher interest rates.
+You can research which credit unions and banks have the highest interest rates by visiting each option’s website, but if that fails, you can always give them a call or drop by.

 Calculate the Difference in Interest